BC Energy Step Code Builder Guide overview

 Tip 1, read it as a NECB sidebar, not a standalone text.
 The NECB 2020 is the primary reading for the NECB category.
 Read the Builder Guide alongside it the same way you'd use a worked example next to a textbook.
 Anchor every Builder Guide chapter to a corresponding NECB section in your notes.

 Tip 2, memorize the three metrics.
 TEDI, TEUI, and MEUI come up constantly.
 Build a one-line definition for each, in your own words, and add the unit (kWh per square metre per year).
-The exam will not ask you to calculate them; it will ask which one applies to which building type or which load.
+The exam won't ask you to calculate them; it will ask which one applies to which building type or which load.

 Tip 4, learn the path choice.
 The performance path and prescriptive path appear in both the BC Building Code and the NECB.
 Be able to explain what triggers each choice and what an energy modeller adds to the team when you take the performance path.